master-atsi/master-atsi.github.io/program.md

 optics, medicine, robotics, energy, automotive...

-the following program starts for the start of the 2025-2026 academic year.
+The following program starts for the start of the 2025-2026 academic year.
 {: .notice--warning}

 <!-- Curriculum also trains student to research work through dedicated teaching -->